open-sauced/maintainer-intro-course/effective-communication.md

 - **Showing interest**

   If it's a sync conversation, use eye contact to show your interest in what the speaker is saying.
-In an async conversation, you can repeat what they are saying in your own words based on your understanding.
+In an async chat, you can repeat what they are saying in your own words based on your understanding.
 It will show them that you are interested in their conversation.
 And they can correct you if you need help understanding it clearly.

 - **Acknowledging emotions**